Humans-Machines/styleguide/html-css-sass/README.md

         // styles for header navi
     }

-    /* Do: Use specific, reusable classes */
-    /* .promo a -> */ .btn--promo {
+    /* Do: Use specific, reusable classes.
+Put the class name at the lowest possible level */ /* .promo a -> */ .btn--promo {
         // styles for promo button
     }